stn/tap-jquants/README.md

 ### Create and Run Tests

-Create tests within the `tests` subfolder and then run:
+Create tests within the `tests` sub-folder and then run:

 ```bash